natalieagus/50002/docs/Labs/lab4.md

 ## Processing Button Presses

-This is the final piece of knowledge required to drive your FSM.
+This is the final piece of knowledge required to operate your FSM controller.

 {:.important-title}
 > Managing button presses